offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

-## Point Mutations / Single Nulceotide Polymorphism
+## Single Nulceotide Polymorphism

-`{bm} /(Stories\/Point Mutations \/ Single Nulceotide Polymorphism)_TOPIC/`
+`{bm} /(Stories\/Single Nulceotide Polymorphism)_TOPIC/`

-A mutation where a single nucleotide is substituted for another has two different classifications: point mutation and single nucleotide polymorphism.

-A single nucleotide polymorphism (SNP) is a variation at a specific location of a DNA sequence -- it's one choice out of multiple possible nucleotides choices at that position (e.g. G out of {C, G, T}).
-Across a population, if a specific change at that position occurs frequently enough, it's considered a SNP rather than a mutation.
-Specifically, if the frequency of the change occurring is ...
+A point mutation is a mutation where a specific location of a DNA sequence has its nucleotide substituted for another (e.g. a C got mutated to a G).
+Across a population, if a specific point mutation occurs frequently enough, it's considered a single nucleotide polymorphism (SNP) rather than a mutation (a common variation of some species's genome).
+Specifically, if the frequency of the substitution occurring is ...

  * less than 1%, it's considered a point mutation.
  * at least 1%, it's considered a SNP.